DripDropz/perma-lock/README.md

 Worst case for the nft lock is 64 unique policy ids.
 On pre-production, the UTxO `2981fdc49509b9cfc1c122b0dfc2563f29e49c2a07337ad55da3e2017a561124#0` is currently maxed out.

 Worst case for the nft lock per transaction is 36.
-On pre-production, the UTxO `ff9b410414a5a5c0a2f63e9358b7299d296bb304ae579360dccf008357149809` shows the maximum amount of tokens for a single transaction.
+On pre-production, the transaction `ff9b410414a5a5c0a2f63e9358b7299d296bb304ae579360dccf008357149809` shows the maximum amount of tokens for a single transaction.

 The max memory parameter would have to be increased at the protocol level to account for more unique policy ids on the UTxO.